 I don’t know about you but my head completely reflects the spaces I live and work in.

 If my room or working area is messy, my head is all over the place and I can’t fully focus.
-Make your room a calm place to be (avoid working if possible in there) and make your working space clean, light and with the possibility of fresh air.
+Make your room a calm place to be (avoid working if possible in there).
+Make your working space clean, light and with the possibility of fresh air.
 Have a clean out of files, wipe down your desk and buy yourself some new stationery.
 A clean and tidy workspace does wonders for my productivity and motivation.
 Organised workspace = organised head.

 5. Put the screens away and sleep really well.